zabarik21/TinderApp/README.md

 # 📲 About App:
 - MVVM architecrure
 - Full programmatically UI (no storyboard)
-- Demo option avaliable (without registration)
+- You can try app without need to registration (demo option avaliable - without registration)
 - Fetching users data from backend (Random People API when app is in demo mode / Firebase when user is logged in)
 - See detailed information about the user and its interests
 - Like ot dislike users by buttons or by swipe